LiXiaofa-good/MEAQ-YOLO/README.md

 ## 📌 Overview

 MEAQ-YOLO is a lightweight apple detection model built on YOLOv11n and designed for deployment in complex orchard environments.
-It can be used for robotic harvesting, fruit localization, yield estimation, and precision orchard management.
+It can be used for robotic harvesting, fruit localization, and precision orchard management.

 **Key features:**